Back to Blog

 )

-For each pending task, we extract the stream ID and fetch the full message using XREAD.
-Then, instead of XADDing it back blindly, we use XADD with a MAXLEN strategy to preserve stream health and append it to the main stream for redelivery.
+For each pending task, I extract the stream ID and fetch the full message using XREAD.
+Then, instead of XADDing it back blindly, I use XADD with a MAXLEN strategy to preserve stream health and append it to the main stream for redelivery.

-But here’s the kicker: we don’t just requeue the raw message.
-We enrich it with metadata:
+But here’s the kicker: I don’t just requeue the raw message.
+I enrich it with metadata:

 • requeued_at: timestamp for observability